mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 git tag --annotate --sign $(jq --raw-output .mongodbOperator < release.json) git push origin $(jq --raw-output .mongodbOperator < release.json)
 ```

+Note: there will be two runs on evergreen waterfall: the one triggered by the merge
+and the one triggered by the git tag.
+The one triggered by the git tag will have title `Triggered From Git Tag 'X.Y.Z':` and is
+the correct one to use, as it will ensure that the operator will be built with the correct tag.

 ## 7. Build and push images